JCMexplains/writing-for-success-2023/textbook.md

 After the body of your paper comes the works cited page.
 It features the sources used in your essay.
 List the sources alphabetically by the author's last name.
 List them by title if the author is unknown.

-You will find links to examples of the works cited page in several of the sample MLA essays at the end of this section.
+Here is Jorge's same paper on low-carb diets reformatted in MLA style.

 ![](image86.jpeg "Evaluating low-carb diets page 1 MLA")